-If you have an author blog, you know that getting more traffic is vital to you in helping to sell more books.
+If you have a blog, you know that getting more traffic is vital to you in helping to sell more books.

 However, if a hard-won visitor only stays long enough to quickly scan read one page, it is unlikely they will have spent enough time on your site to notice your book buy links.

-In SEO terms, this is called a high bounce rate, when a visitor views a single page and then leaves.
+In SEO terms, this is called a high bounce rate, when a visitor quickly views a single page and then leaves.

 The best way to increase blog traffic is to lower your bounce rate and encourage visitors to stay and read for a much longer duration.
 During which time, your books are more likely to be discovered.

 I had this problem, and as you can see from the image below, my traffic data made for sad reading.
 Sure, I was getting traffic, but my bounce rate was sky-high.
 It was time for action.

 One month later, my data confirmed that the two simple changes I had made had worked extremely efficiently.
 Not only had my bounce rate reduced to next to zero, but my organic search traffic was increasing.

 So what did I do to increase my traffic and page views so quickly?

 On all blogging platforms, there is a link button.
 But the key here is to link back to your own posts using an embedded text link and make sure the link does not open in a new tab or window.